mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 - 3+ years of relevant web front-end development experience at a tech-forward, product-driven company.
 - Advanced knowledge of modern React, HTML, and CSS.
 - Experience designing and building public facing-sites that work elegantly.

-### What would be nice if you had, but isn't required

 - A good understanding of the formal elements of design, not just limited to the web and including typography, layout, balance, and proportion.

 ## Benefits & Compensation